IronCoreLabs/search-edeks/README.md

 search-edeks --help
 search-edeks 1.0.0
 IronCore Labs <info@ironcorelabs.com>
-Tool to find EDEKs that are encrypted with the given KMS config ID.
+Tool to search EDEK's protobuf.
+Can be used to find EDEKs that need to be rekeyed from an old KMS config ID.

 USAGE:
     search-edeks [OPTIONS] --id <VALUE> --file <FILE> <--hex|--base64>